damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 #### 6. Boix-Miller-Rosato Dichotomous Coding of Democracy

-Created by the Harvard Dataverse.
-It analyzes the democratic system of each country and contains a Yes or No value to indicate if a country is democratic or not.
+Also from the Harvard Dataverse, this dataset provides a binary classification of political regimes.
+Countries are coded as democratic (Yes) or non-democratic (No) based on the presence of core democratic institutions.

 #### 7. Religious Diversity Index (RDI)

-Provided by the Pew Research Center.
-It contains the population of each country and the number of people that practice each religion, classified by these categories: Christian, Muslim, Jewish, Buddhist, Unaffiliated, Folk, Others.
-It calculates a Religious Diversity Index (RDI) for each country using the Herfindahl-Hirschman Index.
+Produced by the Pew Research Center, this dataset provides the population distribution of religious affiliations within each country, grouped into the following categories: Christian, Muslim, Jewish, Buddhist, Unaffiliated, Folk, and Other.
+The Religious Diversity Index is calculated using the Herfindahl-Hirschman Index, which captures the probability that two randomly selected individuals in a country belong to different religious groups.

 ### B. Data Analysis

 #### 1. Data Cleaning

-The datasets were transformed to tabular format with one row per country.
-In the case of time-series datasets, the latest year was selected.
-Numeric values were transformed to numeric columns.
-Number of records with missing values was analyzed.
-The countries for which records were missing are regions, territories not formally recognized as independent states or those that don't exist anymore.
-These cases were removed from the analysis.
+All datasets were transformed to tabular format with one row per country.
+In the case of time-series datasets, the most recent year was selected.
+Numeric values were transformed to numeric types.
+Records with missing values were identified and examined; these were predominantly associated with regions, non-sovereign territories, or defunct political entities and were excluded from the analysis.
 Some typos were found in the country names and years, those were corrected.
 Column names were normalized to use lowercase and underscores.

 In the case of the Polity dataset, the countries without sovereignty were removed, as those contain special numeric values.